FaisalWaris777/SheBuilds-Hack/README.md

 # YOUR MED
+* We encountered the problem that patients have to go to different doctors to examine different types of tests, and hence they have to spend lots of money.
+To solve this problem, we built yourMed.
+Instead of going to different doctors for different tests, we provide a one-stop solution on our website.
+Here is our proposal for using AI to combine six sickness detections into a single platform.
+The main benefit of this project is that we can get the test results straight away at home with a few clicks.
 * Here is our project for combining six sickness detections into a single platform utilising AI.
 * The main benefit of this project is that we can get the test results straight immediately at home with a few clicks.
 * Your Med can help detect a condition, determine a diagnosis, check to see if treatment is working, or monitor the condition over time.
 * user-friendly interface.
 * ML/AI algorithm used- SVM,CNN,GradientBoostingClassifier,Decision Tree
 * TECH STACK: Python,Opencv,Flask,HTML,CSS,Numpy,Pandas

 ![Screenshot 2023-01-08 163558](https://user-images.githubusercontent.com/83691645/211193324-49fa68e0-369d-4a05-a58e-35dac1f4e9d7.jpg)
 ![image](https://user-images.githubusercontent.com/83691645/211193414-e0704219-1dcf-4c02-bd01-cfa1540cd0d0.png)
 ![image](https://user-images.githubusercontent.com/83691645/211193437-f8f6aa13-f0ff-4891-8de6-f089f381a928.png)